Join the Biochar Discussion

 Discussion of char-making that is polluting (venting) will generally be discouraged, if flaring is at all possible.
 The list encourages discussion about all possible geographic areas - and all possible biomass feedstocks, except those that would result in the destruction of primary forests.

-This is the home for discussion devoted to technical issues concerning biochar use in soil.
+It is also the home for discussion devoted to technical issues concerning biochar use in soil.
 This will be the place to use words such as "productivity improvement", "tonnes per hectare", and "char placement depth (or technology)".
 This list will also be the pre-dominant location of terms such as "CEC (cation exchange capacity)", "pH", "optimum char size", etc.

-This list will encompass all possible scales of use in soil (from a single backyard pot up to the largest possible farm or plantation.)
+This biochar list will encompass all possible scales of use in soil (from a single backyard pot up to the largest possible farm or plantation.)
 The list will encourage discussion of all possible geographic areas - and all possible forms of soils or new green growth - from backyards to algae farms to forests to feed-lots, etc. Discussion of biochar use that can create new forests will be encouraged.

 This is the home for discussion devoted to regulatory, economic and social factors that are integral to biochar production and use.
 This will be the place to use words such as "carbon offsets", "renewable energy credits", "de-forestation", "indigenous land rights", "sustainability", and "return on investment".